cisagov/ScubaGear/baselines/powerbi.md

 #### MS.POWERBI.3.1v1
 The Invite external users to your organization feature SHOULD be disabled unless agency mission requires the capability.

-- _Rationale:_ Allowing guest users in general is a bad idea and can lead to unwanted access.
-Disabling this feature in PowerBI is just another way to avoid having a risky guest user in the organization.
+- _Rationale:_ Disabling this feature in PowerBI is just another way to avoid having a risky guest user in the organization.
 If external invites are required then, guest users should be invited by authorized users via the Azure Active Directory guest invite features.
 This helps ensure that authorized administrative personnel with the right permissions can centrally manage who has access to the tenant.
 - _Last modified:_ June 2023

 ### Resources